|Photos||Video & Audio||Blogs||Statistics||Archive||Games||Mobile|

 An extraordinary match in the Wills Golden Jubilee tournament in Lahore ended with South Africa beating Pakistan by nine runs.
 Given that South Africa lost their third wicket at 192 and Pakistan theirs at 0, it was a remarkably tight affair.
 Wasim Akram took three wickets in an over to keep South Africa to 271, but when Shaun Pollock repeated the trick in his first over six wickets had gone down for two runs in 12 balls.
 Pollock soon reduced Pakistan to 9 for 4 and the game looked over, but Inzamam-ul-Haq cracked 85 in a fifth-wicket partnership of 133 with Moin Khan.
 Azhar Mahmood then hammered an unbeaten 59 off 43 balls, but it was not quite enough to pull off a glorious victory.

 Birth of one of a rare South African species.
 Left-arm spinner Paul Harris got to make his Test debut only at 28, after the retirement of Nicky Boje, against India in Cape Town in 2007, and promptly took four wickets in the first innings and pushed the Indians on to the back foot.
 He was named one of South Africa's Players of the Year in 2007 after he took 12 wickets in Pakistan.
 But his average crept upwards over the next two years as he struggled to keep up with the early performances.
 With legspinner Imran Tahir turning eligible to play for South Africa in January 2011, Harris' place in the side was no longer assured.
+He announced his retirement in January 2013.

 Pakistan registered a two-wicket victory over Sri Lanka in Sharjah in a match in which one great talent announced himself and another bid farewell to the international scene.
 The brilliant legspinner Abdul Qadir bowed out with 368 wickets for his country.
 He didn't take a wicket here, but he did influence proceedings with a big six to help Pakistan to victory.
 On the other side Sanath Jayasuriya gave the first hint of the fireworks he would produce in one-day cricket.
 Two days earlier he had made his first one-day fifty (in his 40th match) and here he flashed another off only 27 balls, a Sri Lankan record until he himself shattered it in 1995-96.